During the Summer and Winter months, do your eyes tend to pop out of your head when you look at your power bill?

 A variety of different brands claim that their curtains eliminate up to 99.9% of sunlight from entering your home.

-If you reside in a state where high temperatures are inevitable and are looking to decrease the amount of sunlight entering your home, these curtains can surely do the trick and keep you cool throughout the long hot summer months.
+Do you want to decrease the amount of sunlight coming in through the windows?
+If so, these curtains can surely do the trick and keep you cool throughout the long hot summer months.

 How Can They Benefit Your Home

-For those of you living in a warmer area, you will appreciate that these curtains can block out up to 99.9% of sunlight, which in turn keeps your home cool when it is needed the most.
+Do you live in a warmer area?
+Then you’ll appreciate that these curtains block out up to 99.9% of sunlight.
+This in turn keeps your home cool when it is needed the most.

-If you are in need of more ways of saving money on heating, these curtains will help reduce the amount of thermal loss in your home by up to 25%.
+Do you want to lower your power bill during the colder months?
+If so, these curtains will help reduce the amount of thermal loss in your home by up to 25%.

-You may not think it will help much, but energy costs add up quickly and this is certainly a great way to make a step in the right direction.
+You may not think it will help much, but energy costs add up quickly.
+And this is an easy step in the right direction.

 Blackout curtains also help in noise reduction.
 The multiple layers of tightly-woven fabric act as baffles, similar to what you’ll find in a car’s muffler.